 Since cannabis is legal in California, adults can buy it without an MMICP card.
 But the card allows patients to easily prove to law enforcement that they are allowed to possess or grow the amount of cannabis they need, which is more than the amount allowed for recreational use.
 The card also keeps patients from having to pay sales tax on cannabis purchases.

 California’s Health and Safety Code lists the following medical conditions that qualify a person for a medical marijuana card.

 - Severe nausea

-- Limits the ability of the patient to conduct one or more major life activities.
+- Any other chronic or persistent medical condition that limits the ability of the patient to conduct one or more major life activities

-- Obtain written certification from a physician confirming a medical condition, and that medical cannabis is an appropriate treatment.
+- Obtain written certification from a physician confirming a qualifying medical condition, and that medical cannabis is an appropriate treatment.

+A primary caregiver cannot apply for a Medical Marijuana Identification Card.
 The patient must apply for the designated caregiver.
 Caregiver registration is valid for the same duration as the patient’s Medical Marijuana Identification Card.
 The required fee varies by county.

 - Foreign material